By Nathan E. Malpass, Last updated: August 8, 2020

 Click the circle "Scan" button, and wait for a while.
 When the scanning step is completed, you can click the "View" button to review the scan results.
 Or you can hit "Re-scan" to scan your iMac/MacBook/MacAir again.

 As you can see on the left is the categories of iTunes files and their detailed files are on the right.
 Choose them you want to clean, and then you can delete them by clicking the "Clean" button.

 There would be a pop-up window called Confirmation turning up.
 Please press the "Confirm" button if you are sure to delete the selected files; otherwise, please press the Cancel button and return to the previous page.

 Your iTunes files are being removed.
 Please be patient and wait for the cleaning process.

 But what if your Mac device is still slow after you have updated to macOS High Sierra?
 Well, don’t be frustrated.
-It might be because of broken disk permissions.
-You must simply repair disk permissions by using a tool.
+It might be because of broken disk space permissions.
+You must simply repair disk space permissions by using a tool.

 Starting your Mac device up will start a lot of applications within it.
 A lot of stuff loads within the background.
 This causes the startup process to slow down.
 But sometimes, the slowing down of your Mac doesn’t continue at startup.
 It sometimes persists the entire time you are using your Mac device.

 In order to make your macOS perform faster, you have to provide your Mac with the ability to have a clean start.
 If your Startup process is left unmanaged, you are giving your Mac a whole lot of load even before the start of the race.
 It leaves your Mac longer to start moving because of the load it has on it.
 That’s why you have to lighten the weight you give on your Mac’s startup process.